icopy-site/awesome/docs/awesome/awesome-generative-ai.md

 - [Brandmark](https://brandmark.io/) - AI-based logo design tool.
 - [Teleprompter](https://github.com/danielgross/teleprompter) - An on-device AI for your meetings that listens to you and makes charismatic quote suggestions.
 - [Gamma](https://gamma.app/) - Create beautiful presentations and webpages with none of the formatting and design work.
+- [FinChat](https://finchat.io/) - Using AI, FinChat generates answers to questions about public companies and investors.

+## Learning resources

 - [Learn Prompting](https://learnprompting.org/) - A free, open source course on communicating with artificial intelligence.
-- [FinChat](https://finchat.io/) - Using AI, FinChat generates answers to questions about public companies and investors.
+- [Prompt Engineering Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) - Guide and resources for prompt engineering.
+- [ChatGPT prompt engineering for developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) - A short course by Isa Fulford (OpenAI) and Andrew Ng (DeepLearning.AI).
+  [OpenAI Cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API.

 ## More lists